-The background noise where the hearing test is conducted must meet specific noise levels - see AS/NZS1269.4
+Audiometric test can be conducted in-house by site, by mobile service providers, or at a health clinics.
+The background noise where the hearing test is conducted must meet specific noise levels as outlined in AS/NZS1269.4

 Yes, assuming that the clinic is competent and there is no cost to the worker by doing so.

 Yes, however the hearing test must be done without the hearing aid.
-If necessary, the worker could be tested by an audiologist.
+If necessary, the worker could be tested by an audiologist or medical professional.

 Yes, however sometimes tinnitus (ringing in the ears) can make it more difficult to obtain valid thresholds.
 If the results are inconsistent, the worker may be having trouble distinguishing the test tone from the ringing in his ears.
-One option is to refer the worker to an audiologist to obtain a valid test.
+One option is to refer the worker to an appropriate medically or audiologically qualified professional, to obtain a valid test.

 One option is to use an interpreter to explain the purpose of the test and instructions.
 Some audiometers have an additional feature to instruct the worker through the earphones, in the preferred language.